Abnormal Psychology

 Online therapists can serve a similar role as in-person therapists — helping people to improve communication skills for more effective work, social, family and romantic relationships.
 They can also teach practical coping strategies to help people manage their stress and process their emotions, addressing unresolved experiences and feelings from one’s past.

-If you or a loved one is living with a mental health condition, you may consider speaking to a licensed therapist online through a virtual therapy platform like BetterHelp.
+If you or a loved one is living with a mental health condition such as obsessive compulsive disorder, an anxiety disorder, or a personality disorder, you may consider speaking to a licensed therapist online through a virtual therapy platform like BetterHelp.
 When you connect with a therapist using our platform, you will be able to receive treatment from the comfort and convenience of your own home or safe place, conveniently located on your smart device.

 Many may find this more convenient, taking advantage of therapeutic support on their own time.